siliksilik3/capstone-project1/README.md

-That is my first petproject which one I'm moifyung step by step!
+That is my first capstone project which one I'm moifyung step by step!